uspki/policies/certificate-policy.md

 For the status of Subscriber Certificates:

-The CA SHALL update information provided via an Online Certificate Status Protocol at least every 24 hours.
-OCSP responses from this service MUST have a maximum expiration time of seven days.
+- The OCSP Responder SHALL update the information used to respond to requests within 4 hours of a new CRL being issued by the CA for all requests, including CA certificates.
+OCSP responses from this service MUST have a maximum expiration time of ten days

 For the status of Subordinate CA Certificates:

-The CA SHALL update information provided via an Online Certificate Status Protocol at least (i) every 31 days and (ii) within 24 hours after revoking a Subordinate CA Certificate.
+- The CA SHALL update information provided via an Online Certificate Status Protocol at least (i) every 31 days and (ii) within 24 hours after revoking a Subordinate CA Certificate.

 If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder SHALL NOT respond with a "good" status.
 The CA SHALL monitor the responder for such requests as part of its security response procedures.